-To facilitate settling and clarification To carry out a treatment to prevent protein haze
+To facilitate settling and clarification To carry out a treatment to prevent protein haze chitin-glucan: processing aid

 - a) The doses to be used are determined after preliminary testing.
 The recommended dose used should be less than or equal to 100 g/hl. - b) Chitosan must comply with the requirements of the International Oenological Codex.